• Skip to primary navigation

 Tips On How To Shoot A Crossbow From A Tree Stand

-• Find A Convenient Spot For Bow Hunting From Tree
+Find A Spot For Tree Bow Hunting

 Firstly, it is important to have a solid tree for elevated bowhunting that provides wide and clear view of deer trail.
 In this way, the hunter would not have to go through the troubles of positioning himself/herself and the aim will be accurate.
 Select a best tree stand for bow hunting and install it as per instructions.

-• Treestand Position Matters
+Treestand Position Matters

 The position of your stand will affect your ability to take a shot.
 If you’re shooting from a treestand that’s 20 feet off the ground, and your target is 30 yards away, you’ll need to aim about 3 inches high in order to hit your mark.
 This is because at that distance, the arrow will drop about 6 inches by the time it reaches the target.